theandrelima/pydantic-serdes/docs/loaders.md

 # SerialBus Loaders
-Loader functions play a crucial role in the SerialBus by enabling the conversion of serialized data into Python dictionaries, which can then be used to create instances of SerialBus models.
+Loader functions play a crucial role in the SerialBus by enabling the conversion of serialized data into Python dictionaries, which can then be used to create instances of SerialBus model instances.
 The process works as follows:

  - The loader function reads serialized data from a source, which could be a file or a TextIO object.